-5. Supporting the Diploma of Applied Technologies (once it is accredited by the Victorian Registration and Qualifications Authority (VRQA)) being made available as a subsidised program by State and Territory governments and being approved by the Commonwealth for VET Student Loans approval.
+5. Encouraging States and Territories and the Commonwealth to consider making the Diploma of Applied Technologies available as a subsidised program/eligible for VET Student Loans (once it is accredited by the Victorian Registration and Qualifications Authority (VRQA)).

 Finally the development of this Case for Change identified some apparent duplication between accredited units and those available in Training Packages which should be investigated further with the VRQA.